-The term was coined and defined by Frank Robinson and then popularized by authors Steve Blank, and Eric Ries.
-An MVP is a product with just enough features to gain insight about the product and its future.
+Frank Robinson coined and defined the term and then popularized by authors Steve Blank and Eric Ries.
+An MVP is a product with just enough features to gain insight into the product and its future.

 The difficult part is creating the right MVP.

 But once you do that, you can test assumptions, provide value, and even get actual paying customers who validate your idea.

 There are five things that we believe every startup needs to do before launching a Minimum Viable Product:

 - Conduct Market Research